microsoft/terminal/doc/specs/Proto extensions-spec.md

    1. modifications to existing profiles
    2. additions of full profiles
    3. additions of colour schemes
-4. Layer the user settings on top of all the profiles created in steps 1 through 3
+4. Layer the user settings on top of all the profiles created in steps 1 through 3 (this includes the user-defined default settings which they wish to apply to all profiles)
 5. Validate the settings

 ### Specifications of the json stubs